awsdocs/amazon-forecast-developer-guide/doc_source/aws-forecast-algo-cnnqr.md

 1. Manually selecting CNN\-QR and setting `PerformHPO = TRUE`\.

- As shown in the table above, Amazon Forecast automatically optimizes three hyperparameters during HPO, and provides you with the final trained values\.
-These hyperparameters are `context_length`, `use_related_data`, and `use_item_meta_data`\.

- Adding more related time series and item metadata does not always improve the accuracy of your CNN\-QR model\.
-When you run AutoML or enable HPO, CNN\-QR will test the accuracy of your model with and without the provided related time series and item metadata, and select the model with the highest accuracy\.
+Additional related time series and item metadata does not always improve the accuracy of your CNN\-QR model\.
+When you run AutoML or enable HPO, CNN\-QR tests the accuracy of your model with and without the provided related time series and item metadata, and selects the model with the highest accuracy\.

-**Note**
-If you set `PerformHPO = TRUE` during manual selection, you can only set the HPO config for the `context_length` hyperparameter\.
-If you choose AutoML, you cannot alter any aspect of the HPO configuration\.

-**context\_length**
+Amazon Forecast automatically optimizes the following three hyperparameters during HPO and provides you with the final trained values:

-This hyperparameter controls how far into the past the network can see\.
++ **context\_length** \- determines how far into the past the network can see\.
 The HPO process automatically sets a value for `context_length` that maximizes model accuracy, while taking training time into account\.
-For information on HPO configuration, refer to the [IntergerParameterRange](https://docs.aws.amazon.com/forecast/latest/dg/API_IntegerParameterRange.html) API\.

-**use\_related\_data**
++ **use\_related\_data** \- determines which forms of related time series data to include in your model\.
+The HPO process automatically checks whether your related time series data improves the model, and selects the optimal setting\.
++ **use\_item\_metadata** \- determines whether to include item metadata in your model\.
+The HPO process automatically checks whether your item metadata improves the model, and chooses the optimal setting\.

 **Note**
-`HISTORICAL` includes all historical related time series, and `FORWARD_LOOKING` includes all forward\-looking related time series\.
-They cannot include a subset of related time series\.

- This hyperparameter determines whether to include related time series data in your model\.
-The HPO process automatically checks whether your related time series data improves the model, and selects the optimal setting:
-+ **ALL** – Includes all provided related time series\.
-+ **NONE** – Includes none of the provided related time series\.
-+ **HISTORICAL** – Includes only historical related time series, which DO NOT contain data points in the forecast horizon\.
-+ **FORWARD\_LOOKING** – Includes only forward\-looking related time series, which DO contain data points in the forecast horizon\.

 If `use_related_data` is set to `NONE` or `HISTORICAL` when the `Holiday` supplementary feature is selected, this means that including holiday data does not improve model accuracy\.

-**use\_item\_metadata**

-**Note**
-`use_item_metadata` uses either all provided item metadata, or none\.
-It cannot select a subset of item metadata\.

-This hyperparameter determines whether to include item metadata in your model\.
-The HPO process automatically checks whether your item metadata improves the model, and chooses the optimal setting:
-+ **ALL** – Includes all provided item metadata\.
-+ **NONE** – Excludes all provided item metadata\.
+You can set the HPO configuration for the `context_length` hyperparameter if you set `PerformHPO = TRUE` during manual selection\.
+However, you cannot alter any aspect of the HPO configuration if you choose AutoML\.
+For more information on HPO configuration, refer to the [IntergerParameterRange](https://docs.aws.amazon.com/forecast/latest/dg/API_IntegerParameterRange.html) API\.

 ## Tips and Best Practices<a name="aws-forecast-algo-cnnqr-tips"></a>